-SURF MODELING.
-IUM operational weather and air quality forecast system.
-A modified version of the WRF model (ARW versions 3.5.1; Skamarock et al. 2008) is used as the IUM weather model in both operational and research modes.
-Its operational Rapid-refresh Multi-scale Analysis and Prediction System (RMAPS) includes five off-line, one-way nested components, each with its own horizontal grid spacing (Δx).
-The system starts with ECMWF Global forecasts (at 3 h intervals) and terminates with hourly weather and air quality forecasts.
-Relationships between these internal operational components, as well as the observational data used by each, are shown in the flow chart of Fig. 3 and described below:
+nested components, each with its own horizontal grid spacing ( $\Delta x$ ).
+The system starts with ECMWF global forecasts (at 3-h intervals) and terminates with hourly weather and air quality forecasts.
+Relationships between these internal operational components, as well as the observational data used by each, are shown in the flowchart of Fig. 3 and described below:

-- Nowcasting (NOW) Model (Δx of 5 and 2.5 km): uses input from the Variational Doppler Radar Analysis System (VDRAS) for 6 h real time forecasts, with ingested data from seven S-band weather radar and all AWS sites. - Short Term (ST) Model ($\Delta x = 9$ and 3 km): uses WRF Data Assimilation (WRFDA), and either the WRF Noah (for rural grid points) or SLUCM (for urban grid points) land-surface modules for operational 72 h forecasts, for which regional and local data are assimilated. - Urban Model (Δx = 1 km): for urban weather forecasts with the multi-level BEP + Building Energy Model (BEM) urban PBL modules for 24 h real time (but not yet operational) forecasts and research studies, where BEM, BEP, and their urban LU/LC input data are described below and where its AWS assimilated input weather-data were described above. - Integration (IN) Model: combines observations into the NOW, ST, and Urban model forecasts for objective 12 h forecasts, where its input (QPE) are radar data and are calibrated by AWS rain-gauge observations. - CHEM Model ($\Delta x = 9 \text{ km}$ and 3 km): for 96 h chemical forecasts from the WRFChem model, where its input emission (Q) and concentration (χ) data are discussed below.
+- Nowcasting (NOW) model ( $\Delta x$ of 5 and 2.5 km) uses input from the Variational Doppler Radar Analysis System (VDRAS) for 6-h real-time forecasts, with ingested data from seven S-band weather radar and all AWS sites. - Short-term (ST) model (Δx = 9 and 3 km) uses WRF data assimilation (WRFDA) and either the WRF NOAA/NCEP-Oregon State University-Air Force Research Laboratory-NOAA/Office of Hydrology land surface model (Noah; for rural grid points) or SLUCM (for urban grid points) land surface modules for operational 72-h forecasts, for which regional and local data are assimilated. - Urban model ( $\Delta x = 1 \text{ km}$ ) for urban weather forecasts with the multilevel BEP + Building Energy Model (BEM) urban PBL modules for 24-h real-time (but not yet operational) forecasts and research studies, where BEM, BEP, and their urban land-use/land-cover (LU/LC) input data are described below and where its AWS assimilated input weather data were described above. - Integration (IN) model combines observations - into the NOW, ST, and urban model forecasts for objective 12-h forecasts, where its input [quantitative precipitation estimation (QPE)] are radar data and are calibrated by AWS rain gauge observations. - Chemistry (CHEM) model ( $\Delta x = 9$ and 3 km): for 96-h chemical forecasts from the WRF-Chem model, where its input emission ( $Q^$ ) and concentration ( $\chi$ ) data are discussed below.

-In the operational mode, the 1-km Domain-3 of the Urban model (459 by 402 grid cells) is driven by its 3-km Domain-2 (549 by 423 grid cells) output.
-The 3-km domain encompasses most of North China, while the 1-km domain covers most of the BTH area centered on Beijing (a somewhat larger area than in Fig. 1a).
+In the operational mode, the 1-km domain 3 of the urban model (459 by 402 grid cells) is driven by its 3-km domain 2 (549 by 423 grid cells) output.
+The 3-km domain encompasses most of north China, while the 1-km domain covers most of the BTH area centered on Beijing (a somewhat larger area than in Fig. 1a).